smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 Index of examples
 =================

+[TODO: This section is mostly for my own use while building the document.
+I'm thinking I would remove it once everything is filled out, since the table of contents should be sufficient for readers to find examples of interest.]

 This section links to the examples diagrammed in this document, within an exhaustive enumeration of this product space: